 Robert T. Moe joined Hynes Industries in August of 2019.

 Over the course of his career as a consultant, Moe has led business transformation initiatives at a broad range for US clients, from middle market manufacturing and distribution companies to Fortune 50 financial service firms.
 As Chief Operating Officer at Hynes Industries, he leverages his extensive experience in driving organizational change and incorporating data analysis into business processes with the goal of improved decision making.

 Moe holds a Master's in Management from ESCP Europe with a major in finance.

 Prior to joining the company in May 2017, Ryan Day spent more than 15 years in the metal and manufacturing industries.
 His career has spanned a variety of accounting and finance roles.
 Day was the CFO of Glunt Industries, Inc., a manufacturer and supplier of new and refurbished steel mill equipment, and plant controller at specialty steel supplier Universal Stainless.

 He has a Bachelor of Science in Business Administration from Youngstown State University, and holds both Certified Public Accountant (CPA) and Chartered Global Management Accountant (CGMA) certifications.

-A 30-year veteran of the company, Mike Giambattista served as general manager of Roll Formed Products Division prior to assuming his current position in 2011.
-He was a key player in obtaining and growing the Wabash National business, where Hynes received supplier awards in 2010, 2011, 2012, 2013 and again in 2015.
-Today he is responsible for driving sales by directing and overseeing inside and outside sales teams, helping to build and maintain strong relationships with key accounts and prospects.
+A 30-year veteran of the company, Mike Giambattista served as General Manager of Roll Formed Products Division, Senior Vice President and Vice President of Marketing and Sales prior to assuming his current position.
+He has been a key player in obtaining and growing the Wabash National business, where Hynes received supplier awards in 2010, 2011, 2012, 2013 and again in 2015.

-Shearer has a Bachelor of Science in engineering from Arizona State University and his Master of Business Administration from Western International University.
+Frame has a Bachelor of Science in Mechanical Engineering from Cleveland State University and earned his MBA from Olivet Nazarene University.